Defranos/use-resource/packages/context/README.md

 use-resource is a react based library to handle REST resources optimiticly context wise.

+## Example

+see https://codesandbox.io/s/use-resource-context-example-app-ztlq88 for a todo app example using this package

 ## Usage

 #### Create your resource types